 Adults forget how important vaccines are for them as well as children!
 They should receive vaccines to protect them from getting serious preventable illnesses.
-Unfortunately, far too few adults are receiving the recommended vaccines, leaving themselves and their loved ones vulnerable to serious diseases.
+According to the CDC, too few adults are getting their recommended vaccines.
+Every year thousands of adults in the U.S. suffer serious health problems and are hospitalized due to preventable diseases that could ultimately lead to death.

 Why do adults need vaccinations?